-ISSUE: 2015-2016 Audit
+ISSUE: Acceptance of the 2016-2017 Audit

 In accordance with Assembly Bill 3627, Chapter 1002, as it pertains to Education Code Section 41020.3, the Governing Board must review and accept the prior year's Financial Audit at a public meeting, on or before January 31st.
 The audit received from Cichella & Tokunaga, LLP is included for the Board's review.